 The Law Center has an enrollment of over 700 full-time and part-time students.

-Southern University Agricultural and Mechanical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor, masters, doctoral and professional degrees.
-Southern University Law Center is a part of the Southern University Agricultural and Mechanical College and is currently seeking separate accreditation by the Southern Association of Colleges and Schools Commission on Colleges.
+Southern University Agricultural and Mechanical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Juris Doctor degree.
+Southern University Law Center is a part of the Southern University Agricultural and Mechanical College.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern University Law Center. (http://www.sacscoc.org)

 Southern University Law Center is a accredited by the American Bar Association (ABA).
 Accreditation for the ABA is administered and monitored through the Office of the Consultant on Legal Education, Section on Legal Education and Admission to the Bar.
 For questions about the accreditation status of Southern University Law Center, contact the ABA at 321 North Clark Street, 21st Floor, Chicago, Illinois 60654 or call (312) 988-5000. (http://www.americanbar.org/aba.html)

 Southern University Law Center is approved by the Veterans Administration for the training of eligible veterans.